Dorians: Tyrtaeus

 Tyrtaeus, a Spartan poet, became advisor of the Lacedaemonians in their mid-7th-century war to suppress a rebellion of the Messenians.
-The latter were a remnant of the Achaeans conquered "two generations before," which suggests a rise to supremacy at the end of the Dark Age rather than during and after the fall of Mycenae.
+The latter were a remnant of the Achaeans conquered "two generations before", which suggests a rise to supremacy at the end of the Dark Age rather than during and after the fall of Mycenae.
 The Messenian population was reduced to serfdom.

 Only a few fragments of Tyrtaeus' five books of martial verse survive.
 His is the earliest mention of the three Dorian tribes: Pamphyli, Hylleis, Dymanes.
-He also says: For Cronus' Son Himself, Zeus the husband of fair-crowned Hera, hath given this city to the children of Heracles, with whom we came into the wide isle of Pelops from windy Erineus.
+He also says:

 Erineus was a village of Doris.
 He helped to establish the Spartan constitution, giving the kings and elders, among other powers, the power to dismiss the assembly.
-He established a rigorous military training program for the young including songs and poems he wrote himself, such as the "Embateria or Songs of the Battle-Charge which are also called Enoplia or Songs-under-Arms."
+He established a rigorous military training program for the young including songs and poems he wrote himself, such as the "Embateria or Songs of the Battle-Charge which are also called Enoplia or Songs-under-Arms".
 These were chants used to establish the timing of standard drills under arms.
-He stressed patriotism:For 'tis a fair thing for a good man to fall and die fighting in the van for his native land, ... let us fight with a will for this land, and die for our children and never spare our lives.
+He stressed patriotism: